Benefits of Word of Mouth Marketing

 According to the Nielsen Global Survey, 83% of 30,000 survey respondents claimed they trust the recommendations of friends and family.
 The survey results show that the most credible source of advertising comes from people consumers know and count on.
-Additionally, 66% of respondents said they trust online reviews, whether they be from happy customers or dissatisfied ones.
+Additionally, 66% of respondents said they trust online reviews, whether they be from a happy customer or a dissatisfied one.

-If you’re curious about the benefits of word of mouth marketing and how to get people talking’ we’ll discuss further below.
+If you’re curious about the benefits of word of mouth marketing and how to increase brand awareness through getting people talking’ we’ll discuss further below.

 Word of Mouth Marketing Creates Trust